 Latest posts by Gea Elika (see all)

-Condops, although less common than condos and co-ops, are another housing alternative in New York City.
+Condops, although less frequent than condos and co-ops, is another housing alternative in New York City.
 Started in the 1960s, condops are mixed-use condominiums that contain a unit or units owned by a cooperative corporation.
 In a nutshell, a condop is a co-op within a condo.

 Because a co-op cannot legally earn more than 20 percent of its income from the building’s commercial tenants, owners and developers divided buildings to reap the tax benefits.
 If the co-op did earn an income greater than 20 percent, the co-op’s shareholders weren’t permitted the standard tax deductions.

-Within a condop building, commercial spaces were categorized as one condo unit and residential spaces were categorized as a separate unit.
+Within a condop building, commercial spaces were categorized as one condo unit, and residential spaces were classified as a separate unit.
 Those residential spaces were then broken into cooperative shares, hence the co-op within a condo, or “condop.”
 In a condop, residential units are most often in the tower section or high-rise, and commercial spaces are located on the lower floors.